go-jiraf/live-shopp-mg-module/README.md

 It includes functions that automatically process guests-carts (previously generated from Live Shopping) and redirects the user to the store checkout view.

+### Payment status update

+It implements a observer that is listening to order payments.
+When a order is paid, it sends the order data to Gojiraf, so, if the order was generated in a Live Shopping event, the Gojiraf order will be updated, so the seller can access to improved bussiness analytics.

 ## How to install

 - Require the project through composer: